 The days of mothers receiving sole legal custody in New York divorce cases are long gone.
 Fathers now have equal rights when it comes to parenting responsibilities and privileges.
 However, it can be a serious challenge for a father, during divorce, to be given joint custody with a mother, or sole legal custody over an irresponsible, alcoholic, or even abusive mother that should not be given any custody rights in the first place.
-For many fathers, the custody battle is one fought uphill, which is why working with a professional fathers rights attorney is so crucial.
-The Columbia County attorneys of the Colwell Law Group hold nothing back when it comes to defending your rights and working tirelessly for all of our clients’ best interests.
+For many fathers, the custody battle is one fought uphill, which is why working with a professional Columbia County fathers’ rights lawyer is so crucial.
+The family law attorneys of the Colwell Law Group hold nothing back when it comes to defending your rights and working tirelessly for all of our clients’ best interests.

 Fathers can have an Enormous and Positive Impact on their Children’s’ Lives